simonpercic/WaterfallCache/README.md

 - disk cache, implemented by the awesome [Reservoir](https://github.com/anupcowkur/Reservoir) by [Anup Cowkur](https://github.com/anupcowkur)

 You can also implement your own cache and add it to cache levels, as long as it implements the [Cache interface](waterfallcache/src/main/java/com/github/simonpercic/waterfallcache/cache/Cache.java).

-## Values expiration
-The library includes a LazyExpirableCache that can work with any [Cache](waterfallcache/src/main/java/com/github/simonpercic/waterfallcache/cache/Cache.java).
-It enables lazy value expiration based on the insertion time and an expiration time.
-Since it's lazy, the values are removed only when trying to obtain them.

 ## Usage